SourceLTD/source_explorer/VERCEL_DEPLOYMENT.md

 - Verify your database allows connections from Vercel's IP ranges
 - Check if your database provider requires SSL (most do)
 - Ensure connection strings include proper SSL parameters

+### Magic Link Redirects to Localhost
+If magic links redirect to localhost in production:
+1. Verify `NEXT_PUBLIC_SITE_URL` is set in Vercel environment variables
+2. **Most importantly**: Go to Supabase Dashboard → Authentication → URL Configuration
+3. Update **Site URL** to your production domain
+4. Add your production `/auth/confirm` URL to **Redirect URLs**
+5. Redeploy your app after making these changes (or wait for cache to clear)

 ## Support